micked99/ICT-Wspr-complete-setup/README.md

 # GPS:

-The ATGM336-N31 support both GPS and Beidou system, by switching off Beidou and run the ATGM in GPS only mode we save another 4mA, see .ino file for the command.
+The ATGM336-N31 support both GPS and Beidou system, by switching off Beidou and run the ATGM in GPS only mode we save another 4mA, see .ino file for the command, its activated by default.

 # 328 Fuses